-Individuals who wish to obtain residency in Belgium should know that this is divided into two categories: temporary and permanent.
+Individuals who wish to obtain a Belgium residence permit should know that this is divided into two categories: temporary and permanent Belgian residence permit.
 The first one is awarded when moving to Belgium for work or study purposes as well as for starting a business or making an investment.
 The second one is a natural transition for those who wish to live in the country permanently.

 Our team of Belgium immigration lawyers can assist EU and non-EU citizens who are looking to obtain residency in Belgium, whether they wish to do so permanently or temporarily.
-The process is not a complicated one, however, all applicants are asked to provide the documents that justify their stay and the application is accepted or rejected based on the accuracy of the submitted data.
+The process for a residence permit in Belgium is not a complicated one, however, all applicants are asked to provide the documents that justify their stay and the application is accepted or rejected based on the accuracy of the submitted data.
 This is why getting in touch with one of our agents is highly recommended before coming to the country or, in any case, before submitting the actual documents for approval.

 Our team provides complete and ongoing services for those who wish to obtain residency in Belgium.
 In this article, we answer some common questions and briefly outline the general application process.
 Please keep in mind that our team is ready to answer any detailed questions that may apply in your particular case.

-How can an EU national obtain residency in Belgium?
+How can an EU national obtain a Belgium residence permit?

 The Belgium immigration process starts with a temporary residence permit.
 For EU citizens, the right of free travel within the Union, as well as their granted ability to seek employment in a Member State, may make the process a little simpler than for non-EU nationals.